nishjeki/nishjeki.github.io/_posts/2016-09-05-How-to-fix-black-screen-after-App-startup-in-Xamarin.iOS.md

 ---
-disqus: true
-layout: post
+layout: page
-title: How to fix black screen after App startup in Xamarin.iOS
+title:  "How to fix black screen after App startup in Xamarin.iOS"
+subheadline:
-description: While using storyboard in Xamarin.iOS sometimes permanent black screen appears.
-A simple fix is to override the Window property in AppDelegate class
+teaser: "While using storyboard in Xamarin.iOS sometimes permanent black screen appears.
+A simple fix is to override the Window property in AppDelegate class."
+categories:
+    - blog
+tags:
+    - black screen
+    - Xamarin.iOS
+    - AppDelegate
+comments: true
 ---

 Black screen appears after App startup while using story board as: